 Strong visuals capture Facebook and Instagram’s audience’s attention, but a strong image copy will help users decide if they want to click the ad or not.

 Image Copy and Calls to Action

-Image copy communicates your product’s message and value proposition, and it compels users to take action or not.
+Image copy communicates your product’s message and value proposition, and it compels users to take action.
 If your copy is weak and does not engage users, your ad will fail at producing ROAS.
-In building over 250,000 ads, and spending over $200,000,000 in Facebook and Instagram advertising, we’ve learned what kind of language drives engagement, and what type of image copy tests you can run to increase your campaign’s performance.
+In building over 250,000 ads, and spending over $200,000,000 in Instagram and Facebook advertising, we’ve learned what kind of language drives engagement, and what type of image copy tests you can run to increase your campaign’s performance.

 Another proven way to drive engagement and improve your ad’s performance is to include strong words like free, win, new, best, top, or #1 in your call to action.
-These words automatically capture user’s attention.
+These words automatically capture the user’s attention.
 See some examples below.

 Our clients are satisfied with our creative testing.
 John Parides from Glu, “Consumer Acquisition ramped up within the first several days and capped out our daily budget while delivering CPIs 20% below targets and beating ROAS goals.
 They continue to test creative (images and videos), messaging, and targeting and have further reduced CPIs by 60% and increased ROAS 25%.
 This team knows Facebook and how to fight off creative and audience fatigue.”